dij0s/PETAL/thesis/bachelor_thesis.typ

 The choice has been made to use the GeoAdmin API instead of downloading and maintaining local datasets as it ensures (1) that the data is always up to date and (2) removes the need for additional setup and maintenance of a dedicated geospatial database, a task that is particularly time-consuming in such a short time frame.

 In a real-world scenario, exploiting data locally allows for preprocessing and aggregation which significantly reduces latency during user interactions.
-Mechanisms such as caching and geospatial indexing would be useful for greater scalability of the solution.
+Mechanisms such as caching and geospatial indexing, a technique used in databases enabling quick identification of objects located within a particular geographical area, would be useful for greater scalability of the solution.
-#highlight("TODO: enlever indexing avant la suite?")

 Datasets are often labeled as layers, as the data is organized according to the geospatial paradigm.
 Data is discretized into points, meshes, polygons and other spatial representations, all defined as a feature.
 Those features are independent geometries located in the space, without inherent relationships.
 Thus, identifying relevant features within a municipality implies searching them inside its geographic boundaries, since no relation lies between these entities.